SCADA-LTS/Scada-LTS/ScadaLTS-UI-1/src/components/charts/Charts_README.md

 ## Modern Chart documentation:
 Available properties in one place for all chart types.
-All charts could be exported to external file in graphical or text way.
+Charts _(excluding Gauge Charts)_ could be exported to external file in graphical or text way.
 You can export to *.png, *.jpg, *.csv, *.json files.

 Properties for all charts:
 - point-id